abadid/cmsc424-spring2018/project2/README.md

 1. https://stackoverflow.com/questions/30786295/postgres-unassigned-record-is-there-a-way-to-test-for-null

-**Q4 (14pt)**.[Trigger] For this problem, we’ll be using a new hypothetical database `flightsales`, that has all the tables in the `flights` database except that `flewon` table is replaced with `ticketsales` table.
-The table `ticketsales (ticketid, flightid, customerid, salesdate)` in the `flightsales` database records the ticket sales transaction.
-To keep things simple, every customer always makes a single ticket purchase in a given flight at a time.
+**Q4 (14pt)**.[Trigger] For this problem, we’ll be using a new hypothetical database `flightsales`, that has all the tables in the `flights` database except that the `flewon` table is replaced with the `ticketsales` table.
+The table `ticketsales (ticketid, flightid, customerid, salesdate)` in the `flightsales` database records the ticket sales transactions.
+To keep things simple, we will assume that every customer always makes a single ticket purchase for a given flight at a time.
 We want the ability to keep track of the total number of ticket sales per airline company in the table `airlinesales (airlineid, total_ticket_sales)`.
 We use the following command to create this table:

 ```
 create table airlinesales as